PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/human_keypoint_detection.en.md

 </details>
 <br />

-📱 <b>Edge Deployment</b>: Edge deployment is a method where computation and data processing functions are placed on the user's device itself, allowing the device to process data directly without relying on remote servers.
+📱 <b>On-Device Deployment</b>: Edge deployment is a method where computation and data processing functions are placed on the user's device itself, allowing the device to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
-For detailed edge deployment procedures, please refer to [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
+For detailed edge deployment procedures, please refer to [PaddleX On-Device Deployment Guide](../../../pipeline_deploy/on_device_deployment.en.md).
 You can choose the appropriate deployment method based on your needs to integrate the AI application subsequently.